vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 }
 ```

-Of course, it may not be such a good idea to publicly show such information to everyone.
-Fortunately, you can restrict access so the details are available to users with certain roles only.
-Instead on `always`, you rather use `when-authorized` and then you can specify allowed roles.
+Of course, it may not be such a good idea to show such information to everyone publicly.
+Fortunately, you can restrict access, so the details are available to users with specific roles only.
+Instead of `always`, you rather use `when-authorized` and then you can specify allowed roles.

 ```properties
 management.endpoint.health.show-details=when-authorized